pablo14/data-science-live-book/data_preparation/high_cardinality_predictive_modeling.md

 ```
 ## A gradient boosted model with bernoulli loss function.
 ## 100 iterations were performed.
-## There were 69 predictors of which 8 had non-zero influence.
+## There were 69 predictors of which 9 had non-zero influence.
 ```

 That is: 69 input variables are representing the countries, but the flag columns were reported as not being relevant to make the prediction.

-This opens a new chapter which is going to be covered in this book 😉: **Feature engineering** or **selecting best variables**.
+This opens a new chapter which is going to be covered in this book 😉: **Feature engineering** and <a href="http://livebook.datascienceheroes.com/selecting_best_variables/general_aspects.html" target="blank">selecting best variables</a>.
 It is a highly recommended practise to first select those variables which carry the most information, and then create the predictive model.

 **Conclusion: reducing the cardinality will reduce the quantity of variables in these models.**